Psst….(whisper) There’s something your boss doesn’t want you to know! Actually, there are 10 things your boss hopes you don’t know!

 6. Earn miles and points on your lunch break.

-It seems this is one of the best-kept secrets in travel hacking, except maybe for my next point.
+It seems this is one of the best travel hacking surprises for beginners, except maybe for my next point.

 Pro Tip!
 If your boss finds out you know about dining programs, order in from a participating restaurant.
 The same points-earning applies to delivery when you order directly from the restaurant.